What is options trading - and how are they traded?

 3. Research the market you want to trade

 Options aren’t solely for stocks.
 They’re available for a variety of securities, including commodities, indices, and ETFs.
-It’s important to determine which market aligns with your trading goals and risk tolerance.
-By narrowing your focus, you can analyse specific sectors, implied volatility, price trends, expiration dates, and trading volumes, to make informed decisions.
+It’s crucial to determine the specific market that aligns with your trading goals and risk tolerance.
+By narrowing your focus, you can analyse specific sectors, implied volatility, price trends, expiration dates, and trading volumes to make informed decisions.

 4. Pick which options to buy or sell